 Deadlines and Logistics:

-- Internship Interviews: 9 a.m.
-Monday, May 19 through Friday, May 23: Interns who have received an interview will be contacted.
+- Internship Interviews: Interns who have received an interview will be contacted.
 Interns will be interviewed by the person whom is indicated as the supervisor in the above position links.
-If you are not contacted about an interview by Friday, May 23, you have not received an interview.
+If you are not contacted about an interview, you have not received an interview.
 However, all applicants who receive an interview will hear back from the supervisor whether or not the applicant receives the position.

 Instructions for turning in applications:

-- Applicants should email their cover letter, resume and mission/vision/values statement in one email TO THE SUPERVISOR INDICATED on the position description link above.
+- Applicants should email their cover letter, resume and mission/vision/values statement in one email to Kaylee Baker, volunteer coordinator and church engagement specialist, at firstname.lastname@example.org.

 - In the subject line of the email, applicants should write “Internship Application- INSERT YOUR NAME HERE: INSERT INTERNSHIP POSITION TITLE HERE”

 - If selected, be prepared to complete a criminal and motor vehicle background check (free of charge) through WR.